 - A. Practitioners must furnish Members with sufficient information, in terms that a Member can understand, so that an informed decision can be made.
 All IEHP and out-of-network family planning services Practitioners must obtain informed consent for all contraceptive methods, including sterilization.
-A sample informed consent for contraceptive methods other than sterilization is attached (See, "Contraceptive Informed Choice Form English" and "Contraceptive Informed Choice Form Spanish" found on IEHP website1.
-If the Member is unable to give consent, their legal guardian must make appropriate care decisions as needed. - B. Practitioners are required to keep copies of signed informed consent forms in the Member's medical record as well as submit these with any claim forms.2
+A sample informed consent for contraceptive methods other than sterilization is attached (See Attachments, "Contraceptive Informed Choice Form English" and "Contraceptive Informed Choice Form Spanish" in Section 10 found on IEHP website1, 2.2 If the Member is unable to give consent, their legal guardian must make appropriate care decisions as needed. - B. Practitioners are required to keep copies of signed informed consent forms in the Member's medical record as well as submit these with any claim forms.3